 The chapters above are regularly updated through the state's rulemaking process.
 Please refer to the Current NPDES Rulemaking Actions section below for more information on any proposed rule changes.

-Storm Water EO80: An EO80 stakeholder group has been assembled to review rules regarding the topsoil preservation requirements for activities covered by NPDES General Permit #2.
-Please refer to the main Regulatory - Water page for more information on the stakeholder group.
+- An EO80 stakeholder group was assembled to review rules regarding the topsoil preservation requirements for activities covered by NPDES General Permit #2.
+Please refer to the Regulatory - Water page for more information on the stakeholder group.

 - update federal code references (including the reference regarding wastewater testing procedures),

 - change rule language to accord with the federal regulation

 - remove obsolete rule language and citations,